Language Metadata Table

 - Partnering with other standards organizations including EIDR, ISDCF, and MovieLabs to strengthen LMT and support adoption

-Note: There are still some open questions regarding the Arabic Language Group.
+The LMT Co-chairs are pleased to share with you the newest update to the Language Metadata Table.
 Please contact LMT if you have questions/comments/feedback at [email protected]

 For additional information, or to learn more, contact: